Viktor Orbán: Fifth government (2022–present)

-Nationalistic views

-In his 2018 speech at the meeting of the Association of Cities with County Rights, Orbán said "We must state that we do not want to be diverse and do not want to be mixed: we do not want our own colour, traditions and national culture to be mixed with those of others.
-We do not want this.
-We do not want that at all.
-We do not want to be a diverse country."

-In his 2021 speech, Orbán said “The challenge with Bosnia is how to integrate a country with 2 million Muslims”.
-Bosnian leaders responded with calling for Orbán's visit to Sarajevo to be cancelled.
-The head of the country's Islamic Community, Husein Kavazović, characterized his statement as “xenophobic and racist”.

 In May 2022, Orbán promoted the Great Replacement conspiracy theory in a speech.

-In July 2022, Orbán - repeating the thesis of Jean Raspail - spoke in Romania against the “mixing” of European and non-European races, adding “We [Hungarians] are not a mixed race and we do not want to become a mixed race,”.
-In Vienna two days later, he clarified that he was talking about cultures and not genetics.
+In July 2022, Orbán – repeating the thesis of Jean Raspail – spoke in Romania against the "mixing" of European and non-European races, adding, "We [Hungarians] are not a mixed race and we do not want to become a mixed race."
+In Vienna two days later, he clarified that he was talking about cultures and not about race.